ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### Modbus

-Modbus is more difficult for us than ASCII protocols but we can deal with this if absolutely necessary.
+Modbus is more difficult for us than ASCII protocols but we can deal with this.

 # Protocol